 After years of travelling around the world, Stephane and his wife made the decision to move to Cornwall to settle down.
-After just 6 months working with Rick Stein, Stephane was promoted to head chef at The Seafood Restaurant where he has remained for over 16 years.
-Working closely with Rick, Stephane helps to develop new menus and leads the restaurant team which has grown from 8 to 30 in the last decade.
+After just 6 months working with Rick Stein, Stephane was promoted to head chef at The Seafood Restaurant where he remained for over 18 years.
+In late 2019, Stephane took up the role of Group Chef for Rick Stein Restaurants.

 His passion for cooking is matched by a love of the fresh Cornish produce that is available to him, as well as the great local suppliers.